SamuelmdLow/EdmontonCityCouncilFeed/README.md

 5. Get all elements of class "AgendaItemMotion"
 6. If the first "MotionText" is in bold (`<p><span style="font-weight:400;"><span><strong>`), arrange it into this object
 7. Output information in all AgendaItems in text form

+## Goal 2
+Send requests for json files from their webserver

+### Plan
+1. Figure it out 💀 (does this help? https://stackoverflow.com/questions/31371166/reading-json-from-simplehttpserver-post-data)